Your cart is empty.

 Appel

-Appel: A Canadian in the French Foreign Legion is the first-hand account of the author’s six years as a professional soldier during the 1990s, and his experience in the Legion's elite Groupe des Commandos ...
+Appel: A Canadian in the French Foreign Legion is the first-hand account of the author’s six years as a professional soldier during the 1990s, and his experience in the Legion's elite Groupe des Commandos P ...

 My Basilian Priesthood

 My Basilian Priesthood is a memoir of Michael Quealey’s six years in the order in the 1960s.
-During his priesthood, Quealey was director of the Newman Centre at the University of Toronto and engaged ...
+During his priesthood, Quealey was director of the Newman Centre at the University of Toronto and engaged in r ...